linadelh/TeacherApp/README.md

 ---

 > ⚠️ **Academic Disclaimer**
-> This project is part of a student submission for an academic assignment at USTHB.
-> Please do not reuse, copy, or redistribute this code without explicit permission from the us thanks for understanding :)
+> Please do not reuse, copy, or redistribute this code without explicit permission from us thanks for understanding :)

 ##  Installation and Setup